Enjoy Travel to Japan!

 2. Highlights of Mount Tsukuba

-Ropeway and Cable Car
+Ropeway and cable car

-Tsukuba Shrine
+Tsukubasan Shrine

-3. Climbing Routes and Enjoying Mount Tsukuba
+3. Climbing routes and how to enjoy Mount Tsukuba

 Miyukigahara Course